THREATINT/onacms/README.md

 docker pull threatint/onacms
 ```

-To start the container and map a local directory to /data and a local port to 10000/TCP, e.g.:
+To start the container and map a local directory read-only to /data and a local port to 10000/TCP, e.g.:
 ```
 docker run --name=mysite -p 10000:10000 -v /home/user/dir/:/data:ro threatint/onacms
 ```